-The Göktürks play a central role in Pan-Turanism, being considered as the founders of Turkic political power in the region and the first ones to have left us the first written record of any Turkic language in history.
+The Göktürks play a central role in Pan-Turanism, being considered as the founders of Turkic political power in the region and the first ones to have left us written records of any Turkic language in history.
 They were a nomadic confederation of Turkic peoples living in Central Asia.
 The Old Turkic name Türük () refers to these nomadic peoples, and is still widely used to show affection and affiliation with the Turkic realm.
 The Göktürks were effectively the main power in the region during the sixth and seventh century under the leadership of the Ashina clan.
-This ruling dynasty established the so-called Turkic Khaganate in Inner Asia.
-One of its famous members, Bilge Khagan (683-734) of the Second Turkic Khaganate, is still a revered figure and appears sporadically in Pan-Turanist imagery.
-A 1985 Turkey stamp depicts him next to the flag associated with the Göktürks, a wolf’s head on a blue background.
+Gök is the modern Turkish variant of the old Turkic kök, both meaning “sky” or “heaven”.
+This caused modern researchers to translate Göktürks alternatively as “Celestial Turks”.

 One of the most distinct Pan-Turanist organisations in Turkey is the Grey Wolves, or Bozkurtlar, a contemporary far-right nationalist organization of ultra-Turanists who use the ideology’s symbols as a token of identity and membership, a sign of belonging to a select “supreme” group.
 Besides demonstrations and actions within Turkey, many of its members are reported to have fought in the Nagorno-Karabakh War, the Chechen Wars and alongside Turkmen militias in the Syrian Civil War.
-Their banner features a howling grey wolf and a crescent, combining respectively Turkic and Islamic symbolism within one entity.
+Their banner features a howling grey wolf and a crescent, combining respectively Turkic and Ottoman symbolism within one entity.

 Their well-known salute is a hand gesture where the hand forms a wolf’s head by placing the middle and ring fingers on the thumb with the remaining two fingers sticking up like two ears.
 This salute is claimed to represent the grey wolf, Asena, and thus the essence of being a Turk.
 It should be noted that, although this sign is associated with the ultra-nationalist Grey Wolves, it is used by a wide array of different people.
 There have been instances of Arab and Turkmen militants in northern Syria who performed the Grey Wolves salute but who weren’t necessarily members.
 Many adopted the salute to affirm their allegiance to the Turanist cause or the Turkish state, not effectively associating it with intolerance or racism.

-For more examples, please visit this thread on my Twitter.
+For examples and pictures, please visit this board on my Pinterest.